Distributional Principal Autoencoders: Distributional Principal Autoencoders

 \begin{definition}[Oracle reconstructed distribution] For a given encoder $e(.):\bbR^p\to\bbR^k$ and a sample $x\in \mathbb{R}^p$, the oracle reconstructed distribution, denoted by $P^*_{e,x}$, is defined as the conditional distribution of $X$, given that its embedding $e(X)$ matches the embedding $e(x)$ of $x$, i.e.\ \end{definition}

 This distribution reflects how much information about the data is left unexplained knowing its embedding.
 For example, for a constant encoder $e(x)\equiv c$, $P^*_{e,x}$ is the same as the original data distribution $P^*$, as $e(x)$ contains no information about $x$; for an invertible function $e$, $P^*_{e,x}$ is a point mass at $x$.
+Note that $P^*_{e,x}$ is fully determined by the encoder $e$ and the data distribution $P^*$.
+No prior on the latent variable enters the definition.

 Then we look for the encoder that maps data to a principal subspace in the sense of minimising the variability in the oracle reconstructed distribution: